 2) Digitizing Operations and Automating Processes

-Besides customer relationships, optimizing operations and automating processes is an important candidate for starting with digital transformation.
-With methodologies like Agile and DevOps already disrupting the old way of siloed operations, digital transformation can take process integration a step ahead and provide better RoI.
+Besides customer relationships, optimizing operations and automating processes is an important candidate for starting with digital transformation company.
+With methodologies like Agile and DevOps development already disrupting the old way of siloed operations, digital transformation can take process integration a step ahead and provide better RoI.

 3) Assessing Digital Talent within the Organization

 Before any digitization happens, the CIOs and CTOs should take stock of an in-house digital talent pool.
 After a complete assessment has been done an exhaustive report must be prepared on what exists, what should be upgraded, and what must be contracted.
 Skill up-gradation or hiring decisions must only be need-based as they require resources.

 It must be noted that for any transformation to be successful, it must occur on the basis of what exists.
 If anyone tries to transform a business, digital or otherwise, in a way that is not aligned with overall business value, it is bound to fail.
 In any organization, People are the most important asset and they must be the main stakeholder in a transformation for it to be successful.

 4) Harnessing Data and Advanced Technology